 Can I become a data engineer without a degree?

-Indeed.
-This happens all the time.
+Absolutely!
 If you prove you have the skills and knowledge, not having a degree shouldn’t be an obstacle.
 There are many pathways to go from a total beginner to a trained data engineer.
 A great option is the DataCamp's career track Data Engineer with Python.

 How much are data engineer salaries?